joaquinpelle/Skylight.jl/docs/src/camera.md

 # Camera

+## Overview

 In the observer-to-emitter method, we integrate the radiative transfer equation backwards in time starting from the observation point.
 For this, a bundle of past-directed rays is traced from the observer to the source, forming what is usually called a virtual camera.
 See [Pinhole camera](@ref) for a detailed explanation of the camera construction and flux measurement methods.

-In `Skylight`, the camera is represented by the [`PinholeCamera`](@ref) type containing the parameters that define the camera position, the grid size, and resolution.
+In Skylight.jl, the camera is represented by the [`PinholeCamera`](@ref) type containing the parameters that define the camera position, the grid size, and resolution.
 The camera can be constructed as follows:

 ```julia
 camera = PinholeCamera(position = [0.0, 500, π/2-π/20, 0.0],